flowdev/spaghetti-cutter/README.md

 Thankfully in the Go world circular dependencies between packages are already prevented by the compiler.
 So this tool has to care only about additional undesired dependencies.

-I gave a talk that includes the motivation for this tool and some usage examples:
+I gave a talk that includes the motivation for this tool and some (old) usage examples:
 [![Microservices - The End of Software Design](https://img.youtube.com/vi/ev0dD12bxmg/0.jpg)](https://www.youtube.com/watch?v=ev0dD12bxmg "Microservices - The End of Software Design")

 Additionally this tool documents the structure of a project in it's